fensak-io/docs-and-policies/content/en/docs/config-reference/_index.md

 **ruleFile**

-The path (relative to the repo root) to the file to use for the rules source.
+The path (relative to the repo root) to the file to use for the auto-approve rules source.
+When omitted, there is no auto-approval rule.
+At least one of `requiredRuleFile` or `ruleFile` is required.

 **ruleLang** *(optional)*